kiba/Writings/for_science/chp21_new_cylons.md

 The machine left the podium, returning to a seat.
 The masked leader of Sidonia went up to the podium.

 "To start with, I would like to thank the Cylons for giving me and my people this opportunity," Kobayashi said.
 "Machine intelligences are not actually new to Sidonians, though there had been one-off over the centuries.
 We saw no need to create artificial non-human citizens until the Cylons and our ancestors from Earth.
 Together, they presented us with more opportunities to explore, colonize, and learn than there had been in the thousand years since we left our solar system.
 As thanks, we built a factory for the cylons with the intention of making the new people as part of our society, and they will perpetuate themselves along with us.
-Without further ado, I would like to presen the first Cylon citizen of Sidonia!"
+Without further ado, I would like to present the first Cylon citizen of Sidonia!"

 A new machine walked onto the stage.
 It was diminutive compared to other cylon specimen, to indicate its newly made status and youth.